vmware-tanzu/secrets-manager/docs/_pages/0131-dev-env.md

 ## Alternate Non-Minikube Setup Using Kind

-If you are using [Kind][kind] to set up your local Kubernetes cluster, you don’t need to do anything special.
+If you are using [Kind][kind] to set up your local Kubernetes cluster, you don't need to do anything special.
 Just make sure that you have a local container registry running on port `5000`:

 ```bash
 docker run -d -p 5000:5000 --restart=always --name registry registry:2
 ```

-You may also want to check out [`kind`’s instructions for setting up a local registry][kind-local-registry].
+You may also want to check out [`kind`'s instructions for setting up a local registry][kind-local-registry].

 [kind]: https://kind.sigs.k8s.io/